erikpt/UniversalHealthAccessAct/Bill_Text.md

 (b) **Purpose.** The purpose of this Act is to:
    1. Establish a national Healthcare Trust Fund (HTF) as a single-payer mechanism for core services, funded by dedicated contributions.
-   2. Create a hybrid system allowing supplemental private insurance for non-essential services.
+   2. Create a hybrid system allowing supplemental private insurance for non-essential services and preserving Health Savings Accounts (HSAs) for individual use.
    3. Ensure cost controls, transparency, depoliticized decision-making on covered services, income-based cost-sharing, and robust data security.
    4. Eliminate profit-driven denials of care by private insurers for essential services.
    5. Promote equity through phased expansions, fraud detection, and uniform standards via ERISA sunset.